tstromberg/sigstore-the-local-way/README.md

       localhost:1338/demo/rekor-cli-e3df3bc7cfcbe584a2639931193267e9
 ```

-Successful output will look like:
+Successful output will look like this:

 ```
 **Warning** Using a non-standard public key for verifying SCT: /home/t/sigstore-local/ct_public.pem